nrichards/mdpicgen/README.md

 * **Extract sequences of names of button controls** directly from tables in Markdown, based upon patterns from a customizable file
 * **Generate images for each sequence**, from the layers of a customizable illustration
 * **Update the original Markdown**, and add missing or update outdated image links, without imposing auto-reformatting on potentially hand-edited (dense) tables
+* **Create a new sequence-only Markdown**, only containing the button sequences and their images

 # Usage